 The Philippines is a spectacular country full of treasures, be it its tropical and diverse landscapes and beaches, its mixture of cultures or its actual, well, treasures (with hips of sunken Spanish galleons and the still undiscovered spoils of war of the Japanese Imperial army during WW2!). if you would like to visit the Philippines there are so many places of interest to visit, from ancient rice fields to some of the best beaches in the world.
-Search our activities, packages and holidays where you can see the highlights of the country.
+Search our activities and packages where you can see the highlights of the country.

 Find activities, experiences, travel packages, backpacking ideas, eco & adventure holidays in Philippines.

 If you would like to travel in the Philippines you can find more information on our guide which includes information, tips, itineraries and inspiration for visiting Philippines.

 Several airlines offer international flights to different areas of the Philippines, book in advance to get the best deals.
 Most international flights arrive into the capital Manila.

 The Philippines is a year round destination and there is no best time to visit.

 Here are some of the best places to visit to go in the Philippines, we have also included things to do including tourist sights, exciting activities and local tips ...